 British High Commissioner to South Africa

 We develop and maintain relations between the United Kingdom and South Africa.
-The High Commission also covers Lesotho and Swaziland.
+The High Commission Pretoria covers Lesotho and Swaziland.

 We deal with a wide range of political, commercial, security and economic questions of interest to the UK and South Africa.
-The High Commission, and our consulate in Cape Town, provide consular assistance to British nationals in South Africa.
+The High Commission Pretoria and our consulate in Cape Town provide consular assistance to British nationals in South Africa.